DripEmail/api-docs/source/includes/js/_getting_started.md

 All requests follow the same conventions.
 If you've ever worked with the Google Analytics API, the semantics should look familiar.
 This is the basic structure of an API request.

-API requests are executed asynchronously, so you may safely place then anywhere on the page (even above the Drip snippet).
+API requests are executed asynchronously, so you may safely place them anywhere on the page (even above the Drip snippet).